berfubuyukoz/fashion_mnist_task/README.md

 # fashion_mnist_task

-### TODO for me:
+### TODO:
-- Currently fashion-moist data folder cannot be found in the container.
+- Currently fashion-mnist data folder cannot be found in the container.
 Handle data management issue in Docker - see volumes etc.)

+--

 This is the Dockerfile for my program which trains a Neural Network model that classifies Fashion-MNIST data.
 Use this Dockerfile to create image that has my Ipython Notebook code.